Wichita State searching for leadership following Marshall resignation

-Marshall’s resignation is the second high profile shake-up in a matter of months at Wichita State.
+WICHITA, Kan.
+(KSNW) – Coach Gregg Marshall’s resignation is the second high profile shake-up in a matter of months at Wichita State University.

 Following the passing of the late former President John Bardo in March of 2019, the next person to fill that role was Jay Golden.
 That only lasted nine months as Golden resigned in September.